-Nonimmigrant visa applicants (other than K, T, U, or V visa applicants): file Form I-212 with the U.S Consulate with jurisdiction over your nonimmigrant visa application.
+Nonimmigrant visa applicants (other than K, T, U, or V visa applicants): file the request for Consent to Reapply with the U.S Consulate with jurisdiction over your nonimmigrant visa application.
 The consular officer must then forward a recommendation for consent to reapply for admission and visa issuance to the CBP/Admissibility Review Office (ARO) for a decision.

 Nonimmigrants at a U.S. port of entry who are not required to obtain nonimmigrant visas: file Form I-212 in person at a CBP-designated port of entry or a CBP-designated preclearance office, which will then forward it to the CBP/ARO for adjudication.

 Adjustment of status applicants who are physically present in the U.S. and are inadmissible only under INA section 212(a)(9)(A): file Form I-212 with the USCIS office having jurisdiction over the Form I-485 adjustment of status application, which will adjudicate both applications.

 Applying for an I-212 waiver or Consent to Reapply involves more than just submitting the form and documents listed in the instructions.
 True success in obtaining an I-212 waiver is more likely when you have experienced counsel.